luc-lisi/tsup-plugin-prepend-directive/README.md

 This plugin is designed to be an incredibly lightweight dependency that allows users to specify directives to be explicitly prepended to build files that come out of tsup.

+The advantage of this plugin is that it still works with tsup's [code splitting](https://tsup.egoist.dev/#code-splitting) which can cause other solutions that handle directives to fail.
+Code splitting can be desirable for library authors who want to reduce their overall bundle size and efficiency.

 This is most useful for including the `"use client"` directive, but is generalized to work for any directive.
-It is designed to be especially useful for libraries where the author might want to specify directives for entire sections of their dist.
+It is designed to be especially useful for library authors where the author might want to specify directives for specific files, or file paths, their dist.

-The idea is that certain directives, such as `"use client"` [must be present at the top of a module file](https://react.dev/reference/rsc/use-client#use-client).
-For library authors, this poses unique challenges as during the build process, `tsup` can fail to place directives at the top of the resulting build file or in some cases remove them entirely.

 ## Usage

-Below is an example of how someone might use this plugin to specify certain dist files containing "client only" React components to be prepended with the `"use client"` directive.
+Below is an example of how this plugin can be used to specify certain dist files containing "client only" React components to be prepended with the `"use client"` directive.

 This works even if splitting is enabled.